 Stress may increase seizure activity in some people.
 Relaxation techniques, biofeedback, and yoga may be helpful when used with medication.

-Though controversial, a ketogenic diet -- a high-fat, low protein and carbohydrate regimen -- is sometimes used to treat children aged 1-10 who have not responded to other treatments.
+The ketogenic diet -- a high-fat, low protein and carbohydrate regimen -- is sometimes used to treat children aged 1-10 who have not responded to other treatments.
+For many children, this will result in fewer seizures.
 It may have some long-term benefits since some children can stop the ketogenic diet after several years and still remain seizure free.
 Close medical supervision and consultation with a dietician are required.